 Eating disorders are treated using a variety of methods including cognitive behavioral therapy, dialectical behavioral therapy, family-based therapy, nutrition, and medical care.

 Because eating disorders are complex illnesses, treatment can also be complex.
 You may feel conflicted about reaching out for help.
-There are services available that can help you or someone you know learn more about eating disorders and explore treatment options that may be right for you.
+There are services available that can help you or someone you know learn more about eating disorders and explore treatment options that may be right for your situation.
 Often, outcomes are more positive the sooner a person receives the treatment that is right for them.

 Yes.
 Families and loved ones can all be affected in many ways by an eating disorder.
 Loved ones can benefit from education about eating disorders and from receiving support themselves.
 Often, this helps them become a better support for you in your treatment and recovery journey.